uvcat7/ArrowVortex/README.md

 - CMake (at least 3.30)

 ### Command line
-After installing both, use CMake like so:
+After installing dependencies, use CMake like so:

 ```
 > mkdir build && cd build